minprog/exercises/writing/stack/index.md

 ## Building a stack

 Download the starter file: [`stack.c`](stack.c).

+> Note that the stack you're going to build will be a bit different from the one that Doug showed.
+In the video, there is only a single struct type called `stack`.
+The first element is always available and has a special meaning (no value will be stored in it).
+So essentially, he uses the same struct type for diferrent purposes.
+What we're going to do it make **two** data types: one for representing the stack as a whole, and one for each node that contains a data element.

 We're now going to build a Stack in C. Let's start with the `node` type that we're going to use as a building block.
 It's the same as the node that we used for linked lists (and that is to be expected, because a stack is a kind of list, right?).
 For this assignment, we will store single integers in the list.
 Have a look: